Duke Ellington: Early life and education

-Ellington started sneaking into Frank Holiday's Poolroom at age fourteen.
+Ellington started sneaking into Frank Holiday's Poolroom at the age of fourteen.
 Hearing the music of the poolroom pianists ignited Ellington's love for the instrument, and he began to take his piano studies seriously.
 Among the many piano players he listened to were Doc Perry, Lester Dishman, Louis Brown, Turner Layton, Gertie Wells, Clarence Bowser, Sticky Mack, Blind Johnny, Cliff Jackson, Claude Hopkins, Phil Wurd, Caroline Thornton, Luckey Roberts, Eubie Blake, Joe Rochester, and Harvey Brooks.

 In the summer of 1914, while working as a soda jerk at the Poodle Dog Café, Ellington wrote his first composition, "Soda Fountain Rag" (also known as the "Poodle Dog Rag").
 He created the piece by ear, as he had not yet learned to read and write music.
 "I would play the 'Soda Fountain Rag' as a one-step, two-step, waltz, tango, and fox trot", Ellington recalled.
 "Listeners never knew it was the same piece.
 I was established as having my own repertoire."
 In his autobiography, Music is my Mistress (1973), Ellington wrote that he missed more lessons than he attended, feeling at the time that piano was not his talent.

-Ellington continued listening to, watching, and imitating ragtime pianists, not only in Washington, D.C. but also in Philadelphia and Atlantic City, where he vacationed with his mother during the summer.
+Ellington continued listening to, watching, and imitating ragtime pianists, not only in Washington, D.C., but also in Philadelphia and Atlantic City, where he vacationed with his mother during the summer.
 He would sometimes hear strange music played by those who could not afford much sheet music, so for variations, they played the sheets upside down.
 Henry Lee Grant, a Dunbar High School music teacher, gave him private lessons in harmony.
-With the additional guidance of Washington pianist and band leader Oliver "Doc" Perry, Ellington learned to read sheet music, project a professional style, and improve his technique.
+With the additional guidance of Washington pianist and bandleader Oliver "Doc" Perry, Ellington learned to read sheet music, project a professional style, and improve his technique.
 Ellington was also inspired by his first encounters with stride pianists James P. Johnson and Luckey Roberts.
-Later in New York, he took advice from Will Marion Cook, Fats Waller, and Sidney Bechet.
-He started to play gigs in cafés and clubs in and around Washington, D.C.
+Later, in New York, he took advice from Will Marion Cook, Fats Waller, and Sidney Bechet.
+He began to play gigs in cafés and clubs in and around Washington, D.C.
 His attachment to music was so strong that in 1916 he turned down an art scholarship to the Pratt Institute in Brooklyn.
 Three months before graduating, he dropped out of Armstrong Manual Training School, where he was studying commercial art.